3. Understanding Spatial Indexes

 Remember - don’t copy and paste anything unless I explicitly tell you to do so!

-library.
-This would not normally happen inside the function, but rather at the top of the Python file that contains it (the same place that we always put our import
+First, we import some mathematical functions that are required - these come from the math library.
+This would not normally happen inside the function, but rather at the top of the Python file that contains it (the same place that we always put our import statements!):

 from math import radians, acos, cos, sin